ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 ### Issue the command to sign the tx

-Transaction in partialAddValidatorTx.txt will be recognized as mainnet one, and so ledger will be user automatically for signing.
+Transaction in partialAddValidatorTx.txt will be recognized as `Mainnet` one, and so ledger will be used automatically for signing.

 ```